Enter through the astral halls and wind your way past magical light displays and live entertainment at Glenlore Trails in Commerce Township.

 Safety protocols and when to visit

-A priority for the creators of the installation was keeping families safe during the coronavirus pandemic.
-All visitors are required to wear masks, socially distance and have their temperature checked before entering.
+A priority for the creators of the installation was keeping families safe during the coronavirus pandemic, so all visitors are encouraged to wear masks and socially distance while visiting.